 We now know that Nicki Sharp is the culinary talent behind 4 Little Piggies.
 Born on the west coast of Tasmania, Nicki lived in Zeehan until she was nine, then moved with her family to Devonport.
 She was taught to cook by her mum, and those early years led to a permanent interest in baking.
 Nicki’s mum now lives at Clarence Point in the Tamar Valley region (across the Tamar River from George Town) and has been baking Christmas puddings for 4 Little Piggies this year.

-Inspiration in the Kitchen for Nicki
+Inspiration in the Kitchen

 The inspiration to start 4 Little Piggies came early this year.
 Knowing she was a whiz in the kitchen, friends asked Nicki to make their wedding cake.
 Nicki took the responsibility on board, and began a baking research mission.
 The whole experience reinforced her love of cooking and in particular, a passion for making cupcakes.

 These days, Nicki runs her very successful cupcake business from home.
 Her regular baking day is Friday, when she cooks up a storm in her kitchen.
 Customers then collect their pre-ordered goodies (most of which are organised via the 4 Little Piggies Facebook page) from Ambleside in Devonport.

 Customers without social media skills aren’t forgotten though, as Nicki also accepts orders by phone (6427 0523 or 0407 859 693) and email.
 Some customers are so keen to get their hands on these gorgeous cupcakes, they even arrange delivery.